Rahmanapyrr/WordOfFortune/README.md

 # Welcome to Word of Fortune, a fabulous Hangman Game!
 Word of Fortune is a Hangman Game made with React and Bootstrap.
-It also uses Firebase for CRUD.
+It also uses Firebase for CRUD so users can make their own hangman games!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).